steveklebanoff/pr_deetz/README.md

 3. check `Developer mode`
 4. click on `Load unpacked extension`
 5. add REPOSITORY_DIRECTORY/build
-6. Now you can check background script via link in extension `Inspect views: background page` and you will see some messages in console
-7. Navigate to a commit on github and you should now see issue information appear.
+6. Navigate to a commit on github and you should now see issue information appear.

 ## How to build extension